-BUS 132 Mathematics of Finance 3 hours lecture, 3 credits, T
+BUS 132 Mathematics of Finance

 This course will provide the student with the skills necessary to solve common, practical business problems that employ the mathematics of finance.
 Topics covered include linear applications for business, simple interest and discount, compound interest, amortization, general annuities, bonds, and capital decision models.
 Emphasis is on practical problem solving in business rather than on theoretical derivations.